AdaCore/spark2014/docs/ug/usage_scenarios.rst

 * The original program has no error, but changing the compiler and/or target causes an error to appear, which may or not be detected.
-Typically, uses of low-level constructs like Unchecked_Conversion which depend on the exact representation of values in bits may lead to errors when changing the compiler and/or the target.
+Typically, uses of low-level constructs like ``Unchecked_Conversion`` which depend on the exact representation of values in bits may lead to errors when changing the compiler and/or the target.
+Some run-time errors like overflow errors or storage errors are also particularly sensitive to compiler and target changes.

 To avoid portability issues, errors should be avoided by using suitable analyses and reviews in the context of the original and the new compiler and/or